-8 Best Things To Do In Michigan For An Unforgettable Vacation
+8 Best Things To Do In Michigan

 1. Relive the good old days at the Mackinac Island

-If you wish to take a walk down the memory lane into the bygone days where no motorized vehicles existed, the Mackinac Island is just the right place for you.
+If you wish to take a walk down the memory lane into the bygone days where no motorized vehicles existed, Mackinac Island is just the right place for you.
 Quaint shops, hiking opportunities, beautiful horse-drawn carriages, intricate eateries, and the Fort Mackinac adorn the beauty of this postcard-perfect island.
 The island is also home to the Mackinac suspension bridge which welcomes you with its unmatched beauty and the Mackinac bridge museum which is sure to leave you fascinated with its numerous vintage exhibits.

 2. Go camping amidst the rugged landscapes of the Isle Royale National Park